kanika4/RickAndMortyClient/README.md

-# Rick and Morty Api Implementation
+# Rick and Morty API Implementation

 This is a client in React for [RickAndMortyApi](https://rickandmortyapi.com/).